 - Advised clients, including a medical device manufacturer/distributor, a health plan and a pharmacy benefits manager, on compliance with the HIPAA Privacy Rule requirements on marketing, including the exemptions from the marketing requirements.
 Also advised a client on the marketing and sale of health information under HIPAA and the laws of several states.

-- Advised a client on options for organizational structures for related companies (business associate, organized health care arrangement, affiliated covered entity) to maximize client flexibility with respect to compliance with HIPAA Privacy Rule.
+- Advised a client on options for organizational structures for related companies (business associate, organized health care arrangement, affiliated covered entity) to maximize client flexibility with respect to compliance with HIPAA Privacy and Security Rules.

 - Advise clients, including a national package carrier, on compliance with privacy requirements through agreements with customers that are subject to the HIPAA Rules.

 Transaction Due Diligence

 Alston & Bird’s corporate transactions lawyers routinely draw on the expertise of our health information privacy and security lawyers to conduct HIPAA/HITECH Act due diligence and support client transactions involving health care entities or service providers.
 Working in tandem with our health information privacy and security lawyers, we are able to assess and contain risk associated with transactions involving HIPAA covered entities, business associates, technology companies and other entities that hold private and secure health information.